Archives For: 2019

 Highlighting some of the control strategies available for key occupational carcinogens in Canada.

 Histopathologic Analysis of Lung Cancer Incidence Associated with Radon Exposure among Ontario Uranium Miners

 Using a retrospective cohort design, this study examines the risks of lung cancer by histological subtypes associated with exposure to radon decay products among the Ontario Uranium Miners cohort.

-In progress.
-This project provides an update of current and future mesothelioma incidence in Canada, as well as current survival statistics.
+Complete.
+This project examined changing patterns and trends in mesothelioma incidence in Canada, as well as determinants of survival in Ontario and BC.